BertVanHecke/reposible/ROADMAP.md

 - One pipeline format (version 0) we validate with Zod.
 JSON is the source; YAML converts to and from it without losing info.
 - Import YAML into the canvas and export it back to YAML with nothing lost (including step order).

-## Q1 — MVP: Visual Builder, Local Runs, GitHub Integration
+## Q3 2025 — MVP: Visual Builder Foundation

 ### Goals

 - ✅ App ready with secure sign-in
 - ✅ Drag-and-drop pipeline builder + YAML import/export
 - ✅ Create, edit, and save pipelines in the builder

+## Q4 2025 — Local Runs, Smoother Builder, GitHub Auto-runs

+### Goals

-- ✅ Run pipelines locally and watch live status and logs
+- ✅ Run pipelines locally with live status and logs
+- ✅ Smoother builder: auto-layout, groups, version history, YAML/JSON editing
 - ✅ Connect GitHub to auto-run on pushes and PRs

-## Q2 — Enhanced UX, Advanced Features, Self-hosting
+## Q1 2026 — Dashboard, Notifications, More Git, Self-hosting

 ### Goals

 - ✅ Better dashboard, notifications, and search
-- ✅ Smoother builder: auto-layout, groups, version history, YAML/JSON editing
 - ✅ More Git options: GitLab
 - ✅ Ready for production and easy to self-host